turtle225/Battle-Brothers-Damage-Calculator/README.md

 -- Wall (aka) Wlira: For helping me with some questions along the way and having an existing calculator for me to test against.
 Also for pointing out Replit as an option for using the calculator.

 -- You: If you are using the calculator, thank you!
 If you find any bugs or have feedback/questions/suggestions, you can usually find me on the Steam forums or send me an email.

+-- Overhype: For making an amazing game for us to play.